pvcraven/web-development-class/source/assignments/12_static_content_generators/static_content_generators.rst

 "about" page has this information.
 If you can't figure out who the publisher is, it probably isn't a good source.

-If using an auto-citation formatter, beware of "np" for no publisher and "nd" for no date.
-If I see a publisher immediately followed by "np", it indicates that not much thought was put into the citation.
+If using an auto-citation formatter, beware of "n.p." for no publisher and "n.d." for no date.
+If I see a publisher immediately followed by "n.p.", it indicates that not much thought was put into the citation.
+If you can't figure out the entire date, at least try to narrow it down to the month or year.

 I don't want to see the text of a URL, but please do use a link to reference the original source as shown in the example above.